flaggx1/cracktrack/README.md

 * Multiple leftlists can be specified: -l 'list1' -l 'list2' -l 'list3'
 * Ensure you have enough memory for leftlists, they are stored in a hash.
 * Stats are calculated for timeframes only once per cycle.
 No interpolation.
+* Hashes are all lowercased (only in memory) for comparison purposes.
+* Unique can be utilized when duplicate hashes are expected in potfile.
 * Based on Virodoran idea to monitor cracks relating to specific leftlists.